Maintenance

 The surface may be prone to frost and/or ice in wintry conditions.
 The surface will not be affected if an application of grit or salt is used and then brushed to remove any grime or spoil that may build up.
 Metal shovels or scrapers may damage the surface and should not be used.

-Please note - If the play area is used when the surface is in a frozen state, the degree of shock absorption will also be substantially reduced.
+Please note: If the play area is used when the surface is in a frozen state, the degree of impact attenuation will also be substantially reduced.

 At times it is possible that weeds may occasionally appear on the surface usually as a result of wind-blown seeds, no matter how much care is taken to maintain the surfacing.
 It is recommended that they are removed ensuring that the full root of the weed is extracted and not broken off, this can be done by hand.
 If weeds are deep-rooted it is advisable that they are killed off with an appropriate weed killer.

-Please note that care should be taken with the above so that it does not cause damage to the surface.
+Please note: Care should be taken when removing weeds so that damage is not caused to the surface.

 We recommend that the following maintenance is followed for your installed Shade Sail: